Compare Project Management Software (219 Vendors)

 Common Tools and Features

 The term ‘project management software’ applies to a range of platforms, each with a slightly different mix of functionality.
 It’s crucial that the software you select makes your projects easier to manage, and doesn’t add unneeded complexity.
 The transition should be as smooth as possible.
-Let’s examine the three major pillars of project management, and the commonly available tools on the market.
+Let’s examine the four major pillars of project management, and the commonly available tools on the market.

 Planning a project first involves finding the team members with the necessary skills, and estimating how much resources a project will need.
 Additionally, it’s of great benefit to both managers and their businesses if they can use historical data from past projects to forecast a completion date, estimate return on investment, and calculate the necessary resources.